-Our construction of Veech fibrations is originally due to M\"oller \cite{moller_variations_2005}.
-Since then, Veech fibrations have been used to prove a variety of deep results about Teichm\"uller curves, see e.g.\ \cite{Bouw-Moller, ChenMoller, moller_periodic_2006, bonnafoux2022arithmeticity}.
-While Veech fibrations have been useful tools in the study of Teichm\"uller curves, our work is a first step towards studying them as interesting spaces in their own right.
+Our construction of Veech fibrations was originally due to M\"oller \cite{moller_variations_2005}.
+Since then, Veech fibrations have been used to prove a variety of deep results about Teichm\"uller curves, see, for example, \cite{Bouw-Moller, ChenMoller, moller_periodic_2006, bonnafoux2022arithmeticity}.
+Although Veech fibrations have been useful tools in the study of Teichm\"uller curves, our work is a first step toward studying them as interesting spaces in their own right.

-In their thesis, Ronkin \cite{ronkin} also studies families over Teichm\"uller curves using this construction.
-They evaluate the Miller-Morita-Mumford class $\kappa_1$ on Teichm\"uller curves, obtaining formulas for the area of the Teichm\"uller curve with respect to the Weil-Peterson and Teichm\"uller metrics.
+In their thesis, Ronkin \cite{ronkin} also studied families over Teichm\"uller curves using this construction.
+They evaluated the Miller-Morita-Mumford class $\kappa_1$ on Teichm\"uller curves, obtaining formulas for the area of the Teichm\"uller curve with respect to the Weil--Peterson and Teichm\"uller metrics.

-Veech fibrations are examples of Lefschetz fibrations, a highly studied class of 4-manifolds (see, e.g., Gompf--Stipsicz \cite[Ch~8]{gompf_stipsicz}).
-Smith \cite{Smith} gives a formula for the signature of Lefshetz fibrations that agrees with \autoref{prop:signature_formula}; see \autoref{rmk:smith-formula} for more details.
+As mentioned above, Veech fibrations are examples of Lefschetz fibrations, a well-studied class of 4-manifolds (see, for example, Gompf--Stipsicz \cite[Ch~8]{gompf_stipsicz}).
+Smith \cite{Smith} gives a formula for the signature of Lefschetz fibrations that agrees with \autoref{prop:signature_formula}; see \autoref{rmk:smith-formula} for more details.

-For an another approach to studying the representations $\rho_m$, see Finster \cite{Finster2016}.
+For another approach to studying representations $\rho_m$, see Finster \cite{Finster2016}.

-In recent years there has been increased interest in 4-manifolds and their mapping class groups from a hands-on geometric viewpoint; see, e.g., Farb--Looijenga \cite{Farb_Looijenga_2022} and Lee \cite{Seraphina_Lee_2023}.
-Veech fibrations might serve as interesting examples for such study in future work.
+In recent years there has been an increase in interest in 4-manifolds and their mapping class groups from a hands-on geometric viewpoint; see, e.g., Farb--Looijenga \cite{Farb_Looijenga_2022} and Lee \cite{Seraphina_Lee_2023}.
+Veech fibrations might serve as interesting examples for such investigations in future work.